ramaureirac/thinkpad-e14-linux/thinkpad-e14-gen6/README.md

 There are issues waking up from hybernation.

 The fingerprint reader was not set up out of the box.
-The installation guide and configuration of the fingerprint reader, follow the guide at `tweaks/fingerprint/README.md` are yet to be tested.
+The installation guide and configuration of the fingerprint reader, follow the guide at `tweaks/fingerprint/README.md`.

 Face authentification works upon installing [`howdy`](https://github.com/boltgolt/howdy).